core-interaction/core-interaction.github.io/topic/everything/index.md

 {: .left }

 These all started as simple, hand-typed documents.
 Then as the power of computers grew, and the languages of the web evolved alongside—web pages expanded almost inconceivably in complexity and capabilities. *Cascading Style Sheets* (CSS) gave them marvelous abilities to be customized and designed. *JavaScript* (JS) gave them remarkable, newfound interactivity and function.
 Websites (collections of web pages) today are built on top of an incredible *stack* of technology—networks, servers, databases, libraries, browsers, devices.
 {: .left }

-But it all starts with text, and thus, with type.
-{: .left }